To access Nanaimo BC's best diving, dive charter is the way to go.

 "go to site" when the weather goes bad (which does occasionally happen in Nanaimo).

-This retired ocean going tug was also sunk some years ago to create an artificial reef and though not especially deep is a really great dive whether done day or night.
+This retired ocean going tug was also sunk some years ago to create an artificial reef and though not especially deep is a really great dive whether done during the day or night.

 You and your friends are in for some great diving in one of Canada's best kept diving secrets.